Life and death in the tails of the GRW wave function: Life in the tails

+The `kick' has some interesting consequences for the stability of matter in the tails.
+As a simple model, suppose that we work in a mean-field approximation where each particle can be thought of as moving in a collective potential set by the other particles; the wavefunction of some multiparticle bound state like an atom or nucleus can then be approximated, if we neglect the complications caused by the exclusion principle and ignore overal normalization, as a product of individual states.
+Using as an ansatz the asymptotic behaviour of hydrogen atoms, whose wavefunctions decrease at large distances like \be \psi(x) \propto \e{-|x|/w} \ee\ then the wavefunction of a collapsed particle in the tail evolves like \be \psi(x) \rightarrow \psi'(x) = \e{-r|x|/w} \times \e{-|x-x_0|^2/2a^2}. \ee If we assume without loss of generality that the collapse centre is on the positive $x$ axis, restrict the wavefunction to this axis, and differentiate, we get \be \frac{\dr \psi'}{\dr x}=\left( \frac{-1}{w} - \frac{x-x_0}{a^2}\right) \psi'(x) \ee which takes a maximum at \be x_{max}=x_0 - \frac{a^2}{w} \ee assuming that $x_0>a>w$.
 That is: the `kick' displaces a bound particle partly outside its parent compound.
 If the kick distance is comparable to the actual width $w$ of the compound, this will at least significantly excite it, and perhaps even disrupt it.
-From the above, a rough-and-ready criterion for excitation is \be \left| \frac{\nabla c(d)}{c(d)}\right| > \frac{1}{w}\ee where $d$ is the distance from the collapse centre.
-Using the standard GRW collapse function, this yields \be d> \frac{a^2}{w}\ee as the criterion for excitation.
-Since the normal value of $a$ is taken to be $\sim 10^{-7}$ m, the kick will cause atomic excitation when $d \sim 10^{-4}$ m and nuclear excitation when $d \sim 1$ m.
+From the above, a rough-and-ready criterion for excitation is \be x_0 > \left( 1+ \frac{a^2}{w^2}\right) \simeq \frac{a^2}{w} \ee where in the last step we are assuming $a \gg w$.
+Since the normal value of $a$ is taken to be $\sim 10^{-7}$ m, the kick will cause atomic excitation when $x_0 \sim 10^{-4}$ m and nuclear excitation when $x_0 \sim 1$ m.

 To see the practical effects of this, suppose that we prepare a ``Schr\"{o}dinger cat'' state: a macroscopic object of say $10^{27}$ atoms in a superposition of two locations a couple of metres apart.
 (This isn't terribly difficult: Schr\"{o}dinger's original method will do fine.)
-Within $10^{-14}$ seconds (assuming a GRW collapse frequency of $10^{-16} \mathrm{s}$), the first collapse will occur and the amplitude of (say) the left-hand part of the superposition will be drastically reduced relative to the right hand side.
+Within $10^{-14}$ seconds (assuming a GRW collapse frequency of $10^{-16} \mathrm{s}$), the first collapse will occur and the amplitude of (say) the second term in the superposition will be drastically reduced relative to the first term.

 The macroscopic object contains $\sim 10^{28}$ nucleons and $\sim 10^{28}$ electrons, and $\sim 10^{12}$ of these will undergo dynamical collapse per second.
-This will have a completely negligible effect on the left-hand term in the superposition.
-The nucleons and electrons in the right-hand side, however, will be kicked towards the left-hand side.
-The kick to the electrons is not particularly important; the kick to the nucleons, on the other hand, will kick each nucleon clean outside the nucleus.
-Due to the short range of the nuclear force, this will cause that nucleon to be ejected from the nucleus entirely.
+This will have a completely negligible effect on the first term in the superposition.
+The nucleons and electrons represented by the second (`tail') term, however, will be kicked towards the locations of their counterparts in the first term.